SeoMix/seokey-free/readme.txt

 == Description ==

-**New in SEOKEY 1.8:** Major SEO audit improvement for both Free and PRO versions and FAQ block

-### SEOKEY: the simplest and most effective SEO plugin

 SEOKEY's goal is simple: **to make SEO easier for everyone**.
+**New in SEOKEY 1.9:** enhanced keyword menu and better advice for each content

+## SEOKEY: the simplest and most effective SEO plugin

 SEOKEY tells you what you need to do next to boost your SEO!
-Discover our genuine SEO audit tool, our customized advice for each content, our automatic SEO optimizations and our easy-to-use settings.
+Discover our genuine SEO audit tool, our powerful advice for each content, our automatic SEO optimizations and our easy-to-use settings.

 Since 2008, we have been improving our SEO expertise for all types of websites: B2C or B2B, for small websites or large international corporations.
-When it comes to WordPress, we made a straightforward observation: **current SEO plugins are too complex, they don't guide users in their next actions, and the have a number of technical SEO weaknesses**.
+When it comes to WordPress, we made a straightforward observation: **current SEO plugins are too complex, they don't guide users in their next actions, and they have a lot of technical SEO weaknesses**.

-Our SEO plugin contains everything you need to manage your SEO: meta tags, redirects, alt editor, and much more.
-With the <a href="https://www.seo-key.com">SEOKEY PRO plugin</a>, go even further with an enhanced audit, Google bot monitoring, and Search Console connection.

 SEOKEY is the **all-in-one plugin to rank higher in search engine, audit your content, and determine the NEXT action you should take**.

+And our SEO plugin contains everything you need to manage your SEO: meta tags, redirects, alt editor, and much more.
+With the <a href="https://www.seo-key.com">SEOKEY PRO plugin</a>, go even further with an enhanced audit, Google bot 404 monitoring, and Search Console connection.

 ### Why SEOKEY is different?

 We give you all the keys to succeed in Search Engines :

-- A **global SEO audit tool** for WordPress with practical SEO advice
+- A **global SEO audit tool** for WordPress with practical SEO advice and contents analysis
 - **Automatic SEO technical optimizations** without frustrating options
 - A complete **SEO toolbox** (redirections, image ALT editor, etc.)
 - A really **easy-to-use interface**